 Dreams have tremendous power and subconscious memory is the source of most of your dreams.
 Many writers, including yours truly, find their source of inspiration in dreams.

-As a natural lucid dreamer, I’ve found Lucid Dreaming to be a powerful tool to gain clarity and answers, spark creativity and receive a number of ideas for my short stories, such as The Nursery and Ganymede, in lucid dreams.
+As a natural lucid dreamer, I’ve found Lucid Dreaming to be a powerful tool to spark creativity and gain clarity and answers.
+I received a number of ideas for my short stories, such as The Nursery and Ganymede, in lucid dreams.

 American writer, Joyce Carol Oates’ novel, Bellefleur, was inspired by her dream of a walled garden which haunted her for years until she felt compelled to write about it.

 It helps to keep a dream journal and jot down the feeling that came to you in your dreams as much as the events that unfolded in them.
 Your dream journal can serve as a source of inspiration and interesting ideas for your creative works.

 #4.
 Don’t let your ideas evaporate